anikenskywalker99/hack2-group6-comp2230/PROJECT_DOCUMENTATION.md

 ### Triumphant:

--   Worked on [specific elements] of the webpage.
+-   Provided technical support.
+Was late and had to leave early, but was clear in communicating with group

 ### Aniken:

--   Was responsible for [specific tasks], focusing on [specific HTML elements].
+-   Responsible for setting up the code structure, focusing on formatting, HTML setup, and some CSS styles.

 ### Dorothy:

--   Handled [specific sections], covering [specific features].
+-   Did not show up today, and no one from the group has heard from her.

 ### Gurmandeep:

--   Added pictures, some CSS styles
+-   Was in charge of necessary research for topic, added pictures, and some CSS styles.